Chukwuemeka Odumegwu Ojukwu

-Chukwuemeka Odumegwu Ojukwu (4 November 1933 – 26 November 2011) was a Nigerian military officer and political figure who served as President of Biafra from 1967 to 1970.
-As the military governor of the Eastern Region of Nigeria, which he declared as the independent state of Biafra, Ojukwu led the Biafran forces during the Nigerian Civil War against the Nigerian government forces.
+Chukwuemeka Odumegwu Ojukwu (4 November 1933 – 26 November 2011) also known as Ikemba, was a Nigerian military officer and politician who served as President of Biafra from 1967 to 1970.
+As the military governor of the Eastern Region of Nigeria, which he declared as the independent state of Biafra, Ojukwu led the Biafran forces during the Nigerian Civil War against the Nigerian federal government forces.